 PVT Philip Germer

-Philip attended Trinidad High School, graduating in the class of 1941.
-While at Trinidad High, he began dating a beautiful Italian redhead named Esther DiPaolo, who later became his fiancée.
+Philip attended Trinidad High School, graduating in 1941.
+While there, he started dating a beautiful Italian redhead named Esther DiPaolo, who later became his fiancée.

 Philip registered for the draft in his hometown on June 30, 1942.
-At the time, he was employed as a meat cutter by Swift & Co., which was a meat-packing empire founded by Gustav Franklin Swift, Sr. He enlisted in the U.S. Army at Pueblo, Colorado, on September 10, 1942, and volunteered for paratrooper duty.
-He was sent to Camp Toccoa and was assigned to the Light Machine Gun Platoon of the HQ Company, 3rd Battalion, 506th.
+At that time, he was working as a meat cutter for Swift & Co., a meatpacking giant founded by Gustav Franklin Swift, Sr. He enlisted in the U.S. Army in Pueblo, Colorado, on September 10, 1942, and volunteered for paratrooper duty.
+He was sent to Camp Toccoa and assigned to the Light Machine Gun Platoon of the HQ Company, 3rd Battalion, 506th.

-On D-Day, PVT Philip Germer was part of “Chalk 5”, as were his good friends, CPL Fayez Handy and SGT George Dwyer.
-Together with 2LT Bill Wedeking, Dwyer led this stick of jumpers consisting of, in total, 18 paratroopers.
+On D-Day, PVT Philip Germer was part of “Chalk 5," along with his good friends, CPL Fayez Handy, and SGT George Dwyer.
+Together with 2LT Bill Wedeking, Dwyer led this group of jumpers, which included a total of 18 paratroopers.

-But this group of men was not very lucky, as five of them would not survive D-Day, and one of them died in battle on June 14.
+But this group of men wasn't very lucky, as five of them wouldn't survive D-Day, and one of them died in battle on June 14.

-PVT Philip Germer’s body was found a couple of days later, still in his jump harness, killed by German small-arms fire.
-He may have been killed while descending or closely after landing on French soil, never being able to show his mettle in battle.
+PVT Philip Germer’s body was discovered a few days later, still in his jump harness, having been killed by German small-arms fire.
+He may have been shot during his descent or shortly after landing on French soil, never getting the chance to demonstrate his bravery in combat.

 Another Screaming Eagle had soared to the ultimate height. 🦅